Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 # Data Harvester

-It connects to a series of financial application programming interfaces and continuously updates the data based on the restrictions imposed by each application programming interface.
-The module is connected to the database and does some light parsing on the data it receives.
+The Data Harvester is a generic adapter for third party APIs offering financial data.
+Hence, it allows for configuration of the API endpoint, the maximum requests per minute/hour/day and the parser required for formatting to received data.
+Every module is connected to the database and does some light parsing on the data it receives.
 It standardizes the collected data so that it can be saved in a SQL database.
 The standardization can be done in two ways.
-If the interface allows than the data is pulled in a pandas data frame, then it is cleaned from unecessary infromation, converted to csv and passed to the database.
-Otherwise it is parsed as simple text, the data not used will be cleaned, the text will be placed in a csv format and passed to the database.
+If supported by the API, the data is pulled into a 'pandas data frame' [citation needed], cleaned from unnecessary information, converted to CSV and inserted into to the database.
+Otherwise, it is parsed as text, cleaned from unwanted values, placed in CSV format and inserted into to the database.

 # Time events Diagram for Data Harvester

 ![Time Diagram](./Resources Technical Report/time_diagram.png)

-# Data usage Legalities
+# Data Usage Legalities

 We have consulted the Terms and Conditions for the data we use.
-After conducting this reasearch we have observed that for the APIs we are using no legal problems could arise.
-The companies providing the data have full control over what data they are releasing because of that everybody is compling with their requirements automatically.
+After conducting this reasearch, we have observed that for the APIs we are using no legal problems could arise.

-# Framework
+# Choice of Framework

-We have used the django framework without the ORM, in order to have complete control over our data processing.
-This decision was made because we prefer a batteries-included approach to web-application making while we prefer a bare-metal full control type of approach to data management. [citation needed]
+We have used the Django framework without its Object-Relational Mapping (ORM) in order to have complete control over our data processing.
+The decision to use a Python framework has been made as a matter of familiarity with the programming language.
+The two popular frameworks, Django and Flask, exhibit different philosophies.
+The former provides you with a variety of built-in functionality (e.g. Authentication, Prevention of SQL Injection) at a cost of less flexibility in the development process.
+A more minimal framework, Flask sets its priorities the other way around.
+Since the complexity of our application lies within the business logic (which is fully framework-agnostic), we have decided to use Django over Flask to make the development of non-business logic components as simple as possible.

-# Frontend
+# Choice of Frontend Technologies

-The attached wire frame will display the base of how the main page will look like.
-This wireframe model will be implemented using bootstrap like libraries in order to speed up the process.
-The base of our frontend will be composed of HTML5, CSS and JavaScript.
-For CSS we have decided to not use pre-processors since it does not provide any substantial advantage.
-In the case of JavaScript we will use plotting libraries such as plot.ly in order to get attractive graphs. [citations needed]
+The attached wire frame is a displays of how our main page will look like.
+This wireframe model will be implemented using bootstrap-like libraries in order to speed up the process.
+The base of our frontend will be composed of HTML5, CSS3 and JavaScript.
+In the case of JavaScript, we will use plotting libraries such as plot.ly in order to get attractive graphs. [citations and justifications needed]

 ![Wire Frame](./Resources Technical Report/wireframe.png)

-# Activity Diagram (Non-Technical Aspects)
+# Activity Diagram

 The following diagram contains a typical user interaction with our website.

 ![Activity Diagram](./Resources Technical Report/act_diagram.png)

-# Inter Layer Comunications
+# Inter-Layer Comunications

-Our Inter layer comunications have been based on the principles of *Separation of Concerns*.
-Going on this idea we have made sure that at each step each layer knows only as much is it needs.
-The style and presentation is sent to the client machine and then only the client has interactions with it.
-The Buisness Logic has been placed as a separate module on the web-server and it only has read writes to the financial data on the database.
-The logic of the Data Harvester is outside of the Django Web-Server and it does not have any connection with any of the website components other than the write acces to the database. [citations needed]
+Our Inter layer comunications have been based on the principle of *Separation of Concerns* [citation needed].
+Following this principle, we have made sure that at each step each layer knows only as much is it needs.
+The style and presentation is sent to the client machine, upon whichonly the client is able to interactt with it.
+The Busisness Logic has been placed as a separate module on the web-server and it only has read access to the financial data on the database.
+The logic of the Data Harvester is outside of the Django Web-Server and it does not have any connection with any of the website components other than the write access to the database.

-# User interaction process Diagram (Technical Aspects)
+# User Interaction Process Diagram

+The following diagram illustrates the full backtesting cycle from the viewpoint of communication between components.

 ![User interaction Diagram](./Resources Technical Report/request_response_cycle.png)